TodePond/TodePondDotCom/sky/how-arroost-changed-me/readme.md

 It's ridiculous really, but I—

 Yes, I thought I would put my learnings to good use and make a [tool](https://www.todepond.com/wikiblogarden/better-computing/worse-computing/no-more-tools).
-I would make a single tool that captures and conveys my [idea](https://www.todepond.com/wikiblogardenite/no/more/ideas/in/the/world/).
-My single idea that / about creativity and how to do it.
+I would make a single tool that captures and conveys my [idea](https://www.todepond.com/wikiblogardenite/no/more/ideas/in/the/world/): My single idea that / about creativity and how to do it.
 Yes!
-It would be my greatest work / my finest work to date.
-The latest radical mind altering substance from the tode pond lab.
+It would be my greatest work / my finest piece to date: The latest radical mind altering substance straight outta the tode pond lab.

 Little did I know...

-I was about to be deeply humbled and *changed* by what happened next.
+Little did I know, I was about to be deeply humbled and *changed* by what happened next.

 <br>